 This toolkit is designed to assist states as they plan for and carry out their efforts to collect, report, analyze, and use high-quality parent and family involvement data.
-It defines key concepts; offers guidance on ways to improve the quality of the collection, analysis, and use of parent/family involvement data; and provides resources and tools to help states in their parent involvement data efforts.
+It defines key concepts; offers guidance on ways to improve the quality of the collection, analysis, and use of parent and family involvement data; and provides resources and tools to help states in their parent involvement data efforts.
 The toolkit also contains guidance on involving stakeholders to ensure

 - data collection activities are relevant to and understandable by parents/families;